Kong/docs.konghq.com/app/enterprise/2.2.x/deployment/kubernetes-deployment-options.md

 (the [kong-enterprise-edition][enterprise-bintray] proxy image) supports DB-less operation and is recommended for all deployments.
 * [DB-less installation with the Kong Ingress Controller][k4k8s-enterprise-install]
+* [Database-backed installation with the Kong Ingress Controller][k4k8s-with-enterprise-with-kic-install]
-* [Database-backed installation with or without the Kong Ingress Controller][k4k8s-with-enterprise-install]
+* [Database-backed installation without the Kong Ingress Controller][k4k8s-with-enterprise-without-kic-install]

 > The Bintray repository requires a login.
 If you see a 404, log in through the [Kong repository home page](https://bintray.com/kong) first.